ucb-ee290c/OsciBear-Bringup/chip-sw-fa22/README.md

 want to preseve the original order after appling rules above.

-want to reverse all bit order to correct bit order (as TSI frame bit order may be fixed in the future)
+want to reverse all bit order to correct bit order (as Serialized TL frame bit order may be fixed in the future)